-Professor Hayward is a senior Noongar woman with extensive family links throughout the south-west of Western Australia (WA).
+Professor Colleen Hayward is a senior Noongar woman with extensive family links throughout the south-west of WA.
 She comes from a teaching family with both her parents and two siblings having been teachers.
 Her father was the first Aboriginal teacher, and Principal, in WA.
 She is Head of Kurongkurl Katitjin, Edith Cowan University’s Centre for Indigenous Education and Research and concurrently holds the position of Pro-Vice-Chancellor, Equity and Indigenous across the University.

-Among her many achievements, she has been recognised for her long-standing work for and on behalf of Aboriginal and Torres Strait Islander communities across Australia by being named a finalist in the2008 national Deadlys Awards in the category of Outstanding Achievement in Aboriginal and Torres Strait Islander Health and by winning the 2008 National NAIDOC Aboriginal Person of the Year Award.
+Among her many achievements, she has been recognised for her long-standing work for and on behalf of Aboriginal and Torres Strait Islander communities across Australia by being named a finalist in the national Deadlys Awards in the category of Outstanding Achievement in Aboriginal & Torres Strait Islander Health (2008) and by winning the 2008 National NAIDOC Aboriginal Person of the Year Award.
 Colleen is also a recipient (2006) of the Premier of WA’s prestigious Multicultural Ambassador’s Award for advancing human rights and anti-racism in the community and is the 2009 inductee into the WA Department of Education’s Hall of Fame for Achievement in Aboriginal Education.
-In 2011 she completed her term as a foundation member of the inaugural Board of the National Congress of Australia’s First Peoples.
+In 2011, she completed her term as a foundation member of the inaugural Board of the National Congress of Australia’s First Peoples.
 In 2012, Colleen was inducted into the Western Australian Women’s Hall of Fame, was recognised as a Member in the General Division of the Order of Australia and made a Western Australian Ambassador for Children and Young People.

 Telephone: (61 8) 9370 6689